 Author of The Kon-Tiki Expedition, Ra and Ra II, and many other non-fiction stories of adventure and amateur anthropology.
 I discovered Kon-Tiki when I was in 5th grade.
 Few books have had such a significant and long-lasting affect on my young self.

-Creator of the long-running radio show A Prairie Home Companion, particularly ”News from Lake Wobegon,” an ongoing account of Garrison’s fictional hometown.
+Creator of the long-running radio show A Prairie Home Companion, particularly “News from Lake Wobegon,” an ongoing account of Garrison’s fictional hometown.
 Yes, I know Garrison Keillor has fallen from grace, but his effect on my is enduring.

 In general, I love stories, storytellers, and the powerful medium or radio.
 This humble storyteller has spun tales about his fictional hometown, creating characters, ongoing drama and relationships, connecting emotionally with listeners for decades.
 I’m always touched by the loving and precise details with which Keillor renders his fictional hometown and characters.